 To keep your information private, your samples will be labeled with a code that can only be traced back to the study clinic.
 Your name, where you live, and other personal information will be protected by the study clinic.
 The results of any tests done will not be included in your health records without your permission.
 Every effort will be made to keep your personal information confidential, but we cannot guarantee absolute confidentiality.
-Your records may be reviewed, under guidelines of the United States Federal Privacy Act, by the United States Food and Drug Administration (FDA); the sponsor of the study (United States National Institutes of Health [NIH]), other US, local and international regulatory entities may also review your study records, as well as the [insert name of site here] Institutional Review Board (IRB), Ethics Committee (EC), study staff, study monitors, the company that makes CAB, and [insert applicable local authorities].Groups that oversee the study include:
+Your records may be reviewed, under guidelines of the United States Federal Privacy Act, by the United States Food and Drug Administration (FDA); the sponsor of the study (United States National Institutes of Health [NIH]), other US, local and international regulatory entities may also review your study records, as well as the Advarra Institutional Review Board (IRB), Ethics Committees (EC), study staff, study monitors, the company that makes CAB, and other local authorities.
+Groups that oversee the study include:

-- [insert name of site IRB/EC] - [insert name of site drug regulatory authority] - [insert name of other site regulatory entities] - Representatives of the HPTN The United States National Institutes of Health and its study monitors - The United States Food and Drug Administration - The United States Office for Human Research Protections - Other U.S., local, and international regulatory entities

-ViiV Healthcare (the company that makes CAB)
+- Advarra IRB - [insert name of other site regulatory entities] - Representatives of the HPTN - The United States National Institutes of Health and its study monitors (including NICHD and its monitor, Westat) - The United States Food and Drug Administration - The United States Office for Human Research Protections - Other U.S., local, and international regulatory entities - ViiV Healthcare (the company that makes CAB)

 The study staff and these groups are required to keep study records private and confidential.
 The results of the study may be presented publicly or published.
 However, no presentation or publication will use your name or identify you personally.
 Your study information may be given to other authorities if required by law, including diagnoses of sexually transmitted infections.
-[Sites add more specific detail here as needed; example follows:] For example, we are required to follow state laws and report any risk of harm to you or others.
+For example, we are required to follow state laws and report any risk of harm to you or others.
 This would include sexual activity with an adult while you are a minor.

 In addition to the efforts made by the study staff to help keep your personal information confidential, we have obtained a Certificate of Confidentiality from the U.S. Federal Government.
-This Certificate protects researchers from being forced to tell people who are not connected with this studyabout your participation.
+This Certificate protects researchers from being forced to tell people who are not connected with this study about your participation.
 The Certificate of Confidentiality does not prevent you from releasing information about yourself and your participation in the study.
 The Certificate cannot be used to resist a demand for information from personnel of the United States Government that is used for auditing or evaluation of federally funded projects or for information that must be disclosed in order to meet the requirements of the federal Food and Drug Administration (FDA).
 Even with the Certificate of Confidentiality, if the study staff learns of possible child abuse and/or neglect or a risk of harm to you or others, we will tell the proper authorities.